What is Gastroesophageal Reflux Disease?

 - Hoarseness: this can develop if the acid and/or stomach contents reach the mouth and throat.

-- Choking/Wheezing: may occur at night when stomach contents may enter the lungs.
+- Choking/Wheezing: this may occur at night when stomach contents may enter the lungs.

 - In severe cases of GORD, patients may experience difficulty in swallowing, painful swallowing or bleeding from the oesophagus.
 The presence of high level of gastric acid in the lower oesophagus may lead to chronic dry cough.